Hoshina123/hoshina123.github.io/README.md

-# hikari256.github.io
+# hoshina123.github.io

-The personal website of Nekotsuki Hikari.
+The personal website of Nekotsuki Hoshina.